 Medical practitioners make important, sometimes life-saving decisions each day because they are highly trained professionals.
 Yet when it comes to financial decisions, doctors, and most other humans, make many mistakes, most of them avoidable.
-As noted in an earlier section, a big part of the answer is human psychology.
+As noted earlier, a big part of the explanation for this is human psychology.
 Our psychological biases put us in danger, because:

 This combination often makes us our own worst enemy.

 One bias I’ve already mentioned is procrastination, which often arises due to our psychological need to escape anxiety.
 When a source of anxiety arises—for example, the need to grapple with a financial decision—our minds find relief by ignoring the need to make the decision, i.e., by putting the decision off.
-When the problem inevitably comes up again it causes even greater anxiety because we have even less time left to make the decision.
+But this is not a good solution.
+When the problem inevitably comes up again it causes even greater anxiety because we have even less time left to make a decision.

 Below are some other biases and factors that affect our decision making.